centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/services-discovery.md

 ### General options

-A discovery rule allows to dynamically create services and to link them to a host, based on the elements discovered by the probes.
-The created unit services will be attached to a service template so that Centreon's functionalities can be used (inheritance, overloading and more).
+A discovery rule lets you create services dynamically and link them to a host, based on the elements discovered by the probes.
+The created unit services will be attached to a service template so that Centreon's functionality can be used (inheritance, overloading and more).

-To create a rule, go to **Configuration > Services > Rules** and click on the **Add** button:
+To create a rule, go to **Configuration > Services > Rules** and click the **Add** button:

 ![image](../../assets/configuration/autodisco/create_rule_1.png)